 The panel illustrations encourage visitors to explore other historic and ecological sites along the coast.
 Unique nautical silhouettes have also been discretely located within the concrete panels, encouraging a spirit of discovery and adventure for children.

 Marrying concrete’s inherent properties with the new technology and level of creativity enabled by Graphic Concrete has allowed the material’s potential to be realised.
 Colour, dynamism and delight has then been provided via the brightly coloured doors.

 Following completion, the project has received a lot of praise from the public and beach hut users and provides a positive contribution to this beautiful coastal location.
-The Milford-on-Sea Beach Huts by Snug Architects have been shortlisted for The Concrete Society’s 2017 Excellence in Concrete Awards, the longest-running awards event in the UK construction industry.
+The Milford-on-Sea Beach Huts by Snug Architects was a winner in The Concrete Society’s 2017 Excellence in Concrete Awards, the longest-running awards event in the UK construction industry.
 Now in their 49th year, the prestigious awards initiative showcases the use of concrete as a structural material.